Polynomial Lawvere Logic: Appendix

-The semantical consequence for from a set of judgements $S$ is the problem of determining whether any models $\M$ that satisfies the all the judgements of $S$ does also satisfy a given judgement $\gamma$, called consequent.
-In this section, we investigate the complexity of this problem both in $\al$ and $\pl$.

-\begin{theorem} Semantical consequence in $\al$ is in co-NP. \end{theorem} \begin{proof} Let $S$ be a finite set of judgements and $\gamma = \phi \vdash \psi$ a judgement in both over the propositional variables $p_1, \dots, p_n$ and in affine form.
-A non-deterministic procedure for checking $S \not\models \gamma$ follows the steps of the non-deterministic reduction proposed for the proof of completeness in Section~\ref{sec:complFin}.
+\begin{proof}[of Theorem \ref{thm:cosequenceAPisCoNP}] Let $S$ be a finite set of affine judgements and $\gamma = \phi \vdash \psi$ an affine judgement, all using only the variables $p_1, \dots, p_n$.
+A non-deterministic procedure for checking $S \not\models \gamma$ follows the steps of the non-deterministic reduction proposed for the proof of finite completeness above.
 As observed previously, we need to pay attention to the efficiency of the moves.
-Thus, as done in Section~\ref{sec:SATcomplexity}, we replace the moves in Step 5 (reduction to polynomial form) with the set of moves for the efficient elimination of $\lol$.
+Thus, as done for SAT complexity, we replace the moves in Step 5 (reduction to polynomial form) with the set of moves for the efficient elimination of $\lol$.
 Note also that, in Step 3 (reduction to CF), there is no need to introduce $\FF$ in the hypotheses, as long as we remember to check for finite unsatisfiability from that point onward.
-Similarly, in Step 2 (choice of domain) we don't need to add judgements of type $q^2p \vdash \un$, as justified by Proposition~\ref{prop:fProvabilityCF}.
+Similarly, in Step 2 (choice of domain) we don't need to add judgements of type $q^2p \vdash 1$, as all judgements in $\al$ are $\preals$-provably equivalent to their canonical forms (the proof is similar to that of Proposition~\ref{prop:fpProvabilityCF}).

-Thus, at the end of the non-deterministic procedure we are left with sets $S_i = \{ \theta_{i1} \vdash \vartheta_{i1}, \dots, \theta_{in} \vdash \vartheta_{in} \}$ of affine judgements with corresponding conclusions $\gamma_i= \phi_i \vdash \psi_i$, which is also affine, such that $S \not\models \gamma$ iff $S_i \not\models_f \gamma_i$, for some $i$.
+Thus, at the end of the non-deterministic procedure, we are left with sets $S_i = \{ \theta_{i1} \vdash \vartheta_{i1}, \dots, \theta_{in} \vdash \vartheta_{in} \}$ of affine judgements with corresponding conclusions $\gamma_i= \phi_i \vdash \psi_i$, which is also affine, such that $S \not\models \gamma$ iff $S_i \not\models_{\preals} \gamma_i$, for some $i$.

-Determining $S_i \not\models_f \gamma_i$ is equivalent to the feasibility of the following system of linear inequalities
+Determining $S_i \not\models_{\preals} \gamma_i$ is equivalent to the feasibility of the following system of linear inequalities

 which can be checked via a polynomial-time reduction to the infeasibility of linear programs (in fact, it corresponding dual linear program) which can be done in polynomial-time by employing the Ellipsoid method by Khachiyan~\cite{Khachiyan1980}.